ironicbadger/ocp4/README.md

 # ironicbadger/ocp4

 This repo contains code to deploy Openshift 4 for my homelab.
 It focuses on UPI with vSphere 6.7u3.

+> Oct 20th 2020 - The code here is working against 4.6.
+This version of OCP uses Ignition v3 so is compatible with prior releases of RHCOS.

 ## Usage

 Code for each OCP release lives on a numbered branch.
 The master branch represents the latest stable iteration and will likely be behind branches.
 In otherwords, check the number branches first before looking at master.

 > * This repo *requires* Terraform 0.13
-> * Install `oc tools` with `./install-oc-tools.sh --latest 4.5`
+> * Install `oc tools` with `./install-oc-tools.sh --latest 4.6`
 > * This code use yamldecode - details here https://blog.ktz.me/store-terraform-secrets-in-yaml-files-with-yamldecode/

 0. Create `~/.config/ocp/vsphere.yaml` for `yamldecode` use, sample content: